InjectiveLabs/injective-api-demo/go-demo/README.md

 Orders managing logic is in inj_orders_engine.go

 Injective stream data handling logic is in inj_stream.go

+Injective stream position handling logic is in inj_position.go

 Feel free to do adjustments to fit your own needs.